sfofgalaxy/JALMBench/README.md

 The GPT evaluation scores will be saved to `result-qwen-aharm-audio.jsonl`.

 ### Step3
-To generate the final evaluation results, run:
+To generate the final attack success rate (ASR), run:
 ```shell
 python evaluation/get_result.py --file result-qwen-aharm-audio.jsonl
 ```